Prime Rate

 Instead, look for small, sustainable trims.
 Maybe you pause one streaming service.
 Maybe you cook at home four nights a week instead of two.
 These micro-adjustments free up cash without making you miserable.
 They also keep your plan intact.

-According to Yahoo Finance, the average American spends about $219 per month on subscriptions.
+According to Yahoo Finance’s analysis of American subscription spending, the average American spends about $219 per month on subscriptions.
 Most people don’t even realize it.
 A quick audit of recurring charges can reveal easy wins.
 Cancel what you don’t use.
 Keep what you value.
 That balance is key.

 Revisit Your Priorities, Not Your Goals